Nerwyn/android-tv-card/README.md

 - All buttons and the touchpad `center` command support tap, double tap, and long tap custom actions.
   - Using the [Home Assistant actions](https://www.home-assistant.io/dashboards/actions/) syntax.
 - Supports the actions `call-service`, `navigate`, `url`, `assist`, `more-info`, and `none` along with card specific actions `key` and `source`.
+- Double tap actions are not configured by default but can be set on any button or the touchpad.
+  - If configured then there will be a default 200ms window before the single tap action is triggered.
+  - The double tap action window can be changed by setting `double_tap_window` globally in the root of the config or for a specific custom action.
 - Hold actions can be set to either their own action or to repeat the tap action ten times a second by setting action to `repeat`.
   - Hold actions for default keys `up`, `down`, `left`, `right`, `volume_up`, `volume_down`, `delete`, and `forward_delete` are set to `repeat` by default but can be changed using custom actions.
   - Time between repeats can be changed by setting `repeat_delay` globally in the root of the config or for a specific custom action.